 Think about what skill or gift you have to offer.
 Then look around to see where you can share your skill or gifts.
 There are so many ways you can be of service to spread some kindness.

 Interested in tutoring or mentoring?
-Perhaps tutor a cousin or neighbor who is learning from home over Zoom.
-Or, check out the many mentoring and afterschool opportunities that could match your tutoring or mentoring interests to youth who need YOU at www.mentorstark.org.
+Perhaps tutor a cousin or neighbor.
+Or check out the many mentoring and afterschool opportunities that could match your tutoring or mentoring interests to youth who need YOU at www.mentorstark.org.